 Dental implant abutment

-Implant abutments are artificial devices that are connected to the dental implants after the healing process is over.
+Implant abutments are artificial devices connected to the dental implants after the healing process.
 The abutments are used to attach a crown, bridge, or removable denture to the implant fixtures.

 a.
 Prefabricated abutments